platformsh/template-builder/templates/discourse/files/README.md

 platform vset -e master env:DISCOURSE_DEVELOPER_EMAILS myemail@example.com
 ```

-If you do not have a checkout if your project, you will need to also include the project ID, e.g., `-p abc12345`.
+If you do not have a checkout of your project, you will need to also include the project ID, e.g., `-p abc12345`.

 Once the site redeploys, visit it in a web browser.
 You will be prompted to register the administrator user, using the email address you just provided.
 Enter your desired username and password and the site will email you a confirmation.
 You can then login and begin configuring your site.